-At a press conference in Washington yesterday, Assistant Secretary of State Christopher Hill said these could be out of commission by year's end.
+KUHN: At a press conference in Washington yesterday, Assistant Secretary of State Christopher Hill said these could be out of commission by year's end.

-Mr. SHI WEN JI(ph) (Jilin University): (Foreign language spoken)
+SHI WEN JI: (Foreign language spoken)

-Christopher Hill said that on this trip Pyongyang did not admit to the highly enriched uranium or HEU program that Washington suspects it has.
+KUHN: Christopher Hill said that on this trip Pyongyang did not admit to the highly enriched uranium or HEU program that Washington suspects it has.

-Mr. HILL: Well, when the HEU program has come up, the North Koreans have said that they understand this is an important issue that needs to be resolved to mutual satisfaction, whatever that means.
+HILL: Well, when the HEU program has come up, the North Koreans have said that they understand this is an important issue that needs to be resolved to mutual satisfaction, whatever that means.

-Anthony Kuhn, NPR News, Beijing.
+KUHN: Anthony Kuhn, NPR News, Beijing.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.